obay/rcmt/README.md

 ```

 ### Run Things in Order
 Now I mentioned at the begining that rcmt will execute those resources in lexicographic order, so we need to make sure the file names are ordered accordingly.
+Not pretty, I know.
+But the "r" in rcmt stands for rudimentary 😬.

 ```bash
 mv resource_package_php.rcmt 1.resource_package_php.rcmt